greenthegarden/ansible-pull-test/README.md

 ## Initial Setup

-To use ansible-pull, Ansible is required to be install on the host machine.
+To use ansible-pull, Ansible is required to be installed on the host machine.

 Use the script `run_ansible-install.sh` to install `ansible-core`.

 ## Run Manually